-MICS is exploring the co-design of citizen-science activities in four case-study sites, each with different needs, contexts, and approaches to environmental management.
+MICS is exploring the co-design of citizen-science activities in five case-study sites, each with different needs, contexts, and approaches to environmental management.

 In the Romanian, Hungarian and Italian case-study sites, citizen-science activities are being developed following the Ground Truth 2.0 light co-design process, guided by IHE Delft.
-In the UK case-study site, the citizen-science projects involved in MICS are already established and follow a different approach.
-MICS is going to introduce additional UK citizen-science case studies that focus on NBSs to compare to the ones developed following the co-design method and to ensure that the MICS impact-assessment methods are tested on different types of citizen-science projects.
-MICS is developing links with the Anglers' Riverfly Monitoring Initiative and the Farming Wildlife Advisory Group to look at different types of citizen-science activities.
+In the UK case-study sites, the citizen-science projects involved in MICS are already established and follow a different approach.

 Co-designing hands-on citizen-science activities in the MICS case-study sites